These are observations reported by our clients. See testimonials or ask for detailed information.

 Healthier shrimp (less stress from water quality issues and less pressure from vibrios)

-Many hundreds of millions of dollars are spent annually by global aquaculturists to improve and maintain water quality in fish and shrimp production ponds, hatcheries and nurseries.
+Hundreds of millions of dollars are spent annually by global aquaculturists to improve and maintain water quality in fish and shrimp production ponds, hatcheries and nurseries.
 Unfortunately, much of this money is wasted on poor quality overpriced products marketed as "probiotics" in an effort to make end users think that they are doing something beneficial for their animals.
 They are not probiotics according to the widely accepted definition and companies that market them as such are selling "to the farmer for the farmer" and not for practical use in shrimp or fish.
 Acting through bioremediation and competitive exclusion via nutrient limitation, our clients consistently observe multiple positive effects.
-Some of these are outlined above.
+Some of these are outlined below.

 Bioremediation, an accurate term for what these types of products actually do, uses naturally occurring benign bacterial species to control the accumulation of organic matter.
 Via the production of enzymes, these bacteria degrade accumulated organic matter which in turn alters the nutrient composition and water chemistry with subsequent impacts.
 This can have a wide range of positive impacts.